cncf/tag-security/community/resources/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 The implementation of Zero Trust principles was notably advanced by [Google's BeyondCorp initiative in 2009](https://www.beyondcorp.com/#:~:text=The%20BeyondCorp%20Story,and%20devices%20access%20internal%20applications.).
 BeyondCorp shifted security focus from the perimeter to individual users and devices, emphasizing continuous verification and least-privilege access.
 This approach was driven by the need to address sophisticated threats, as demonstrated by incidents like [Operation Aurora](https://en.wikipedia.org/wiki/Operation_Aurora) and the [MUSCULAR joint surveillance program](https://en.wikipedia.org/wiki/MUSCULAR) operated by the NSA and GCHQ against the internal networks of Google and Yahoo.

-The proliferation of open-source projects such as Istio, Knative, SPIFFE, and OpenFGA has also played a crucial role in advancing Zero Trust.
+The proliferation of open source projects such as Istio, Knative, SPIFFE, and OpenFGA has also played a crucial role in advancing Zero Trust.
 These projects provide robust frameworks for identity management, policy enforcement, Security Behavior Analytics, and secure communication within cloud native environments.

 The National Institute of Standards and Technology (NIST) has been pivotal in formalizing the Zero Trust model.
 [NIST's guidelines on Zero Trust Architecture](https://csrc.nist.gov/pubs/sp/800/207/final) outline key tenets such as continuous verification, least-privilege access, and micro-segmentation.
 These principles ensure that security measures are consistently applied across all network layers and endpoints, reinforcing the Zero Trust approach.